MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/branching-environment-strategy.md

 # Branching and environment strategy

-The ALM Accelerator provides a default environment and branching strategy to help you get started quickly with ALM.
+The ALM Accelerator provides a default environment and branching strategy to help you get started quickly with application lifecycle management (ALM).
 The default strategy is based on the [CoE Starter Kit](../coe/overview.md) development team's ALM process.
 It can be [customized to meet your organization's needs](customize-deployment-pipelines.md), but you can adopt the default strategy and use the out-of-the-box pipelines without any customization.

 ## Branching strategy